 Gender dysphoria is a term that describes a sense of unease that a person may have arising from excessive rumination on transgender ideation.
 The rumination may be brought about by anxiety or depression, and the ideation is initiated by external factors.

 Gender Dysphoria is the name given by some in the medical professions as a means to pathologise feelings of unease around the sexual nature of one’s body.
+However, psychiatric descriptions like depression and gender dysphoria are defined solely by their symptoms and lack an identifiable underlying pathology.

 An alternative name with a similar meaning is Gender Incongruence